 What Features do PRS USA Core Guitars have?

 PRS is known to select the finest quality woods available for its USA guitars, which are typically constructed from Mahogany.
-Not only ensuring first-class tones, the materials that PRS use gives their Core models an exquisite look as well.
+The materials that PRS use to make their Core guitars ensure first-class tones and exquisite looks as well.
 In fact, it’s fair to say that the use of Flamed Maple tops in guitar construction has become most synonymous with PRS.

 PRS SE Guitars